Gustavus Conyngham: First return to America and imprisonment

-However, despite these conditions, he refused to accept the invitation to leave prison by joining the British Navy.
+However, despite these conditions, he refused to accept an invitation to leave prison by joining the Royal Navy.
 In fact, while in prison he aided in the creation of a document stating that each member who signed would not leave the American cause regardless of what the conditions could become.
 Conyngham was placed on trial for high treason, but before his sentence was determined and carried out he escaped.
 Conyngham and eleven other prisoners had broken into the prison vault allowing them to use tools to dig a tunnel extending "a considerable distance" underneath the outer wall of the prison.
 Had a boy's arm not been broken during the scramble for the exit, alerting the sentries, hundreds more prisoners may have escaped with him.

 Escape and return to America

 After his escape, Conyngham fled to Texel Island in the Netherlands to try to find a way back to America where he could potentially receive a new ship.
 His spirits were high – he reported later that he was amused by the portrayals of himself as a monster that he saw displayed all over London while in disguise.
 He planned on making his way back to France where he could again enlist the help of his friend Benjamin Franklin, but instead met with a stroke of luck.
 While he was resting in Texel, John Paul Jones arrived in port after his battle with the Serapis.
 Jones took him aboard, and they cruised together for several months until Conyngham left the Alliance at a Spanish port in order to board a ship headed for American shores.
 However, it was here that Conyngham's luck ran out once again.
 While aboard the Experiment en route to America, he was recaptured by the British on 17 March 1780, and sent back to Mill Prison in Plymouth.
 He remained there until his release due to a political prisoner exchange.
 This time, he headed for Ostend, where he obtained the armed vessel Layona, which he prepared to go cruising in once again.
 However, he received news of a treaty, and instead boarded the Hannibal, which was on its way back to his hometown of Philadelphia.